techouse/qs/README.md

 ```

 You can use the `EncodeOptions.charsetSentinel` option to announce the character by including an `utf8=✓` parameter with
-the proper encoding if the checkmark, similar to what Ruby on Rails and others do when submitting forms.
+the proper encoding of the checkmark, similar to what Ruby on Rails and others do when submitting forms.

 ```dart
 expect(